-I've only included lenses longer than 50mm in this review.
-While lenses wider than 50mm can still be used for great portrait photography, it's traditionally not their usage, so I've neglected them here for the sake of simplicity.
+I’ve only included lenses longer than 50mm in this guide to the best portrait lenses.
+While lenses wider than 50mm can still be used for great portrait photography, it’s traditionally not their usage, so I’ve neglected them here for the sake of simplicity.

 Other factors to take into consideration include price (obviously), maximum aperture (for low light), size and weight (for all-day shooting), and AF capabilities.

 If you’re shooting static subjects in controlled environments, maximum aperture and AF may not be important to you.
 If you use a tripod to shoot portraits, size and weight may be irrelevant too.

 So have a good think about what factors are most important to you, and be sure to check out our article on editing portraits in Lightroom too.